nmakel/solaredge_setapp/README.md

 ))
 ```

-See the `status.proto` file for all *potential* data, and `solaredge_setapp/status.py` files for all fields that are parsed for this endpoint.
+See the `status.proto` file for all possible fields, and `solaredge_setapp/status.py`  for all fields that are parsed for this endpoint.

 The following API endpoints are available: